pskfyi/minecraft-outlander-modpack/pack/config.md

 - Disabled trapped presents.
 I don't have a user for them in the pack and they add clutter in REI.

-## Thin Air

-Added a "blue" zone between y128 and y150 to account for elevated villages in Terralith/Tectonic.

 ## Waystones

 Enabled feature to force Waystones to spawn in villages because I love them and